Too busy now? Save this for later.

 What is the healthiest cutting board material?

-For most people, hardwood (maple, walnut, acacia) is still the best balance of safety, knife-friendliness, and longevity – especially when paired with good hygiene.
-Titanium and rubber boards are excellent for dedicated raw-meat use.
+For most home cooks, hardwoods like maple, walnut, acacia, and similar close-grained woods are the best balance of safety, knife-friendliness, and longevity when paired with good hygiene.
+Titanium and rubber boards are excellent as dedicated raw-meat surfaces because they are non-porous and easier to sanitize, while glass and stainless steel are extremely hygienic but too harsh for everyday knife use.

 Are plastic cutting boards safe if I replace them often?